LieuweJ/smelly-mars-rover/typescript/backlog.md

 - Move initialPosition of RoverState mapping to Factory
 - Move 'create initialPosition' to Factory class.
 - Add support for multiple rovers handling the same command list.
+- Add support for different RoverStateInterfaces
+- Introduce VehicleState interface, so commandHandler can work with different vehicles.

 Not doing: